RebeccaStevens/issue-closed-labeler-action/README.md

 ### `rules`

-A JSON encoded array of conditions that need to be meet and what should happen when they are.
+A JSON encoded array of conditions that need to be met and what should happen when they are.

 Examples of unencoded rules.